 - Optional: Strain and skim fat from juices in pan.
-Taste to determine if the juices are suitable to pour over the shredded pork (if you like the flavor, it's a yes)--add a small amount of water to dilute if needed.
+Taste to determine if the juices are suitable to pour over the shredded pork (if you like the flavor, it's a yes)--add a small amount of water or chicken broth to dilute if needed.

 - Toast the buns by lightly buttering each slice and place under the broiler on HI for 3-4 minutes until golden brown.
 When ready to serve, reheat the pork with barbecue sauce mixed-in 2-3 minutes.

 - Serve 1/2-2/3 cup per serving on each toasted bun, or serve plain with sauce on the side.
-Top with a scoop of coleslaw, if desired.
+Top with a scoop of coleslaw for the perfect finish.

 BBQ Pulled Chicken Sandwiches